 \subsection{Quantitative Distance Measure in FV space}

 One of the main contributions of this work is to analyze the diversity of the ``concepts'', expressed in FV vectors, of BNN instances \emph{quantitatively}.
 To this end, we need to define a distance measure in the space of FVs.
-Apparently, the standard norm distances, e.g. L2-distance and cosine-similarity, directly applied to the FV vectors is not appropriate since ``concepts'' in FV should be invariant to translations and rotations.
-We therefore use a non-linear function $g: \mathbb{R}^V \mapsto \mathbb{R}^Z $ that maps FV vectors into a low-dimensional \emph{latent concept space} such that FVs with similar concepts are mapped to close points.
-Afterwards, the distance between two FVs is measured by the cosine distance in this space:
+Apparently, the standard norm distances, e.g. L2-distance and cosine-similarity, directly applied to the FV vectors are not appropriate since ``concepts'' in FV should be invariant to translations and rotations.
+We, therefore, use a non-linear function $g: \mathbb{R}^V \mapsto \mathbb{R}^Z $ that maps FV vectors into a low-dimensional \emph{latent concept space} such that FVs with similar concepts are mapped to close points.
+Afterward, the distance between two FVs is measured by the cosine-similarity in this space:

-We learn the function $g$ via a contrastive learning scheme \cite{chen20,Li2020pclur,li20}, more specifically, we use the SimCLR framework \cite{chen20}.
+We learn the function $g$ via a contrastive learning scheme \citep{chen20,Li2020pclur,li20}, and more specifically, we use the SimCLR framework \citep{chen20}.

-Therefore, assume that we are given a training set $\{v_{n}\}_{n=1}^N$ of FVs.
-We first conduct stochastic data augmentation, which applies two random image transformations to each input, i.e., to each FV, resulting in two different versions of each input, which yields the following augmented training set $\{\{\widetilde{v}_{n, m}\}_{m=1}^M\}_{n=1}^N$.
-Here $\{\widetilde{v}_{n, m}\}_{m=1}^M$ are generated by stochastic augmentation applied to the $n$-th original sample, e.g., $v_{n}$.
+Assume that we are given a training set $\{v_{n}\}_{n=1}^N$ of FVs.
+We first conduct stochastic data augmentation, which applies $M$ random image transformations to each FV, resulting in $M$ different versions to be used as an augmented training set $\{\{\widetilde{v}_{n, m}\}_{m=1}^M\}_{n=1}^N$.
+Here $\{\widetilde{v}_{n, m}\}_{m=1}^M$ denotes the generated samples by stochastic augmentation applied to the $n$-th original sample, i.e., $v_{n}$.
 Then, the non-linear map $g_{\phi}(\cdot)$ parameterized by $\phi$ is trained by minimizing the contrastive loss: